dosemu2/fdpp/README.md

 kernels like [freedos-32](http://freedos-32.sourceforge.net/)
 are good candidates for running fdpp.

+## what fdpp technically is?
+A meta-compiler that allows to compile the freedos kernel from its almost unmodified sources.
+Parsing FAR pointers and generating thunks to real-mode asm are among its main goals.
+As the original freedos sources are modified very slightly, it may be possible to compile it with the real-mode compilers again, after some (back-)porting work.

+But compiling the freedos unmodified, is just one of the fdpp project's goals.
+Another goal is the development of the freedos core itself.

 ## portability
 fdpp is very portable as it uses just a couple of libc calls, namely malloc() and a few string functions.